 We urge the European Parliament, the Council of Ministers and the European Commission to create the needed step change in budgetary commitment for Research and Innovation, by moving from the current 100 billion € target proposed for the next 7-year Financial Framework period to 160 billion €.

-Such an increase will enable Europe not only to respond the challenges and take the lead in innovative and interdisciplinary areas as well as in technology, but it will also allow more investment in life sciences, physical and engineering sciences and the social sciences and humanities, all fields that are indispensable for European societies to thrive.
+Such an increase will enable Europe not only to respond to the challenges and take the lead in innovative and interdisciplinary areas as well as in technology, but it will also allow more investment in life sciences, physical and engineering sciences and the social sciences and humanities, all fields that are indispensable for European societies to thrive.
 This budget will also allow Europe to foster major advances in emerging areas and forge new partnerships with Asia, Africa and Latin America as well as to further strengthen its areas of traditional strengths and its established partnerships.

 Europe can, and Europe must take the lead!
 Member States must enable the EU to make this possible!